Moth Orchid Care,

 Humidity is needed for the most orchids.
 Some actually grow in the wild in humid rain forests.
 In the warm months it would be nice to mist them every day or two.
 They also enjoy a bright bathroom.
 If humidity is a problem for your moth orchid care consider a humidity tray.

-Let's look at the temperatures that Phals. prefer to grow in and where they thrive.
+Let's look at the temperatures for Moth Orchid Care.
+They prefer to grow in an environment similar to where they are found in nature and where they thrive.
 They are considered an intermediate temperature orchid.
 This means they like temperatures from 55 (13 C.)to 75 or 80 F.degrees (24 to 27 C.).
-It is important in the care of Phalaenopsis in order to encourage them to initiate a flower spike for there to be a temperature gradient of 10 to 15 degrees for at least 14 days in the fall.
+It is important in the care of Phalaenopsisin order to encourage them to initiate a flower spike for there to be a temperature gradient of 10 to 15 degrees for at least 14 days in the fall.
 This helps stimulate growth of the flower spike.

 Moth orchids have no pseudobulbs to store water and for this reason they should not completely dry out.
 It is fine line to let them nearly dry out and at this point water them.
 You should be able to tell by seeing how light the weight of the plant and pot is before you water it.